syncfusion-content/javascript-docs/js/api/ejFileExplorer.md

-Enables/Disable the footer in File Explorer control.The footer element displays the details of the current selected files and folders.
-And the footer having the switcher to change the layout view.
+Enables/Disables the footer in File Explorer control.
+The footer element displays the details of the current selected files and folders.
+And also the footer having the switcher to change the layout view.